Bright Golden Haze

 Presented by Annie Bohanon and the Oklahoma City Community Foundation in memory of Marilyn Myers

-Oklahoma Contemporary’s new downtown location opens with the inaugural exhibition Bright Golden Haze.
-This insightful group exhibition explores the ways in which artists use light to create place, both geographic and conceptual, inspired by both the uniquely influential quality of light and space in the state and the new building itself.
-The exhibition, which takes its title from the first line in Rodgers and Hammerstein’s iconic musical Oklahoma!, presents a thematic grouping of new, recent and site-specific works.
+Oklahoma Contemporary’s new downtown location opened with the inaugural exhibition Bright Golden Haze.
+This insightful group exhibition explored the ways in which artists use light to create place, both geographic and conceptual, inspired by both the uniquely influential quality of light and space in the state and the new building itself.
+The exhibition, which takes its title from the first line in Rodgers and Hammerstein’s iconic musical Oklahoma!, presented a thematic grouping of new, recent and site-specific works.

-The exhibition continues throughout the year in works around the building, including an interactive installation by Jen Lewin on view in adjacent Campbell Art Park, and Robert Montgomery's THE STARS PULLED DOWN FOR REAL, on the North Lawn..
+The exhibition continued in works around the building, including an interactive installation by Jen Lewin on view in adjacent Campbell Art Park, and Robert Montgomery's THE STARS PULLED DOWN FOR REAL, on the North Lawn..

 Images Installation view, Bright Golden Haze, featuring Lucky You by Robert Irwin and I Belong Here (White) by Tavares Strachan.
 In the background are works by Josh Tonsfeldt, Eva Schlagel and Yatika Fields.
 Photo by Alex Marks.
 Alicia Eggert, The Sun, 2015.
 Photo courtesy of the artist.
 Olafur Eliasson, Black glass eclipse, 2017.
 Courtesy the artist and Tanya Bonakdar Gallery, New York / Los Angeles.
 Robert Irwin, Lucky You, 2011. © Robert Irwin, courtesy of the Carl & Marilynn Thoma Art Foundation.
 Photo by Clare Britt.
 Teresita Fernández, Golden (Odyssey), 2014.
 Courtesy the artist and Lehmann Maupin, New York, Hong Kong, and Seoul.